-Undeniably, the performance of the team has proven, again, to be robust, and this allows us to plan ahead and to move forward to our strategic goals with confidence and determination.
-As a member of a network with more than 58,000 people in over 140 countries, we know we are a strong team of professionals, which has expertise across various areas and industries, ensuring an excellent client experience, on a multi-disciplinary basis.
+This report demonstrates that we are committed to continuous improvement for securing public confidence in the profession and that our attention remains on delivering high quality services to our clients.
+Our performance as a team allows us to plan ahead and to move forward towards our strategic goals with confidence and determination.
+I am proud of the attitude shown by the Grant Thornton people in overcoming the difficulties during these times, demonstrating through our actions that we live up to our values.
+As a member of a network with more than 60,000 people in over 140 countries, we know we are a strong team of professionals, which has expertise across various areas and industries, ensuring an excellent client experience, on a multidisciplinary basis.